-In the Competency Assessment, students are assessed against the behaviours described in the CCF.
-The CCF contains six domains, and within each domain, there are several behavioural statements describing each competency.
-During the 4th-year placement, Preceptors are asked to rate their student against the relevant behaviours for just three domains of the CCF Competency Assessment Behaviours Year 4.
-You will use the rating system described in the table below.
+In the Competency Assessment, students are assessed against the competencies described in the CCF.
+The CCF contains five domains, each domain is underpinned by a number of competencies, and each competency contains indicative behaviours.
+These indicative behaviours describe some of the ways in which the competency may be demonstrated.
+During the 4th-year placement, Preceptors are asked to rate their student against the competencies for just three domains of the CCF: